-All certificate programs can be pursued by current University of Michigan graduate students in conjunction with a degree-seeking program, or anyone who has received a University of Michigan post-baccalaureate degree within the previous five years.
+All certificate programs can be pursued by current University of Michigan graduate students in conjunction with a degree-seeking program, or anyone who has earned a University of Michigan post-baccalaureate degree within the previous five years.

-- Rackham application (the short "Application for Readmission, or Add a Degree or Certificate" if already enrolled in a Rackham graduate program; the regular application and fee if a new applicant is currently or previously enrolled in a non-Rackham program) due by October 1 for Winter and February 1 for Fall.
+- Rackham application (the short "Application for Readmission, or Add a Degree or Certificate" if already enrolled in a Rackham graduate program; the regular application and fee if a new applicant is currently or previously enrolled in a non-Rackham program) due by October 1 for winter and February 1 for fall.

 - One page statement of interest (with signed approval by your current advisor)

-- Current resume
+- Current résumé